BlackPianoCat/PXE-toy/README.md

 This project sets up a PXE boot environment with Clonezilla for disk cloning using **Ansible** and **Vagrant**.
 The goal is to provision a PXE server and boot multiple empty clients over the network to install or clone Debian automatically.

 ---

+## Project Goal / What We Are Trying to Do

+In simple terms:

+1. We want to **create a PXE server** that can provide network booting (PXE) to clients without an OS.
+2. We will use **Clonezilla** to make a **master Debian image** on the server.
+3. PXE clients will boot from the network and automatically restore this master image.
+4. After restore, each client will have a **fully installed Debian system** identical to the master.

+This setup allows rapid provisioning of multiple machines with the same OS and configuration, without manually installing each one.

+---

+## Explanation of Components

+- **PXE (Preboot Execution Environment)**
+  A protocol that allows computers to boot over the network before any operating system is installed.
+  The PXE server provides **IP addresses (DHCP)** and **boot files (TFTP)** to clients.

+- **dnsmasq**
+  A lightweight service that provides **DHCP and TFTP**.
+  - DHCP → gives clients an IP on the host-only network.
+  - TFTP → serves the bootloader and kernel/initrd for PXE boot.

+- **PXELINUX / Syslinux**
+  The **bootloader** used by PXE.
+It tells the client which kernel and initial RAM disk to load from the server.

+- **NFS (Network File System)**
+  Used to **share directories over the network**.
+  In this project, it allows PXE clients to access the master Debian image for cloning.

+- **DRBL (Diskless Remote Boot in Linux)**
+  Provides a **server environment for PXE cloning** with Clonezilla.
+  It prepares PXE menus and ensures clients can restore images over the network.

+- **Clonezilla**
+  The **disk imaging and cloning tool**.
+  - `ocs-sr` saves a disk image from the master server.
+  - `ocs-sr` on clients restores the image automatically via PXE.

+- **Preseed file**
+  Optional configuration for Debian automated installation.
+  If you want to install Debian from netboot instead of cloning, preseed automates the installation steps.

+- **Vagrant**
+  A tool to easily spin up virtual machines.
+  Here, it creates the PXE server VM for testing.

+- **Bash script (`pxe_clients_script.sh`)**
+  Automates creating, running, and destroying **PXE client VMs** in VirtualBox.

+---

 ## Project Structure